Updated on January 29, 2018

 Each type of light source requires different SLA resin types.
 Laser based SLA systems are usually the most powerful.
 So, 3D printing materials for such systems are also less reactive to compensate that.
 DLP systems are in the middle, but for efficient printing 3D resins are also applied to this power range.
 The least powerful LCD/LED systems require 3D resins to be reactive and fast in low-power conditions.
 Therefore, resins for LCD/LED systems are typically named after “rapid” or “fast”.
 For example, our AMD-3 resin is formulated for LCD printers.

 It’s not recommended to use 3D resins that are designed for a specific light source and power with other types of light sources.
 For example, you cannot take fast material and use it with high-powered light sources (for example, lasers).
 You will struggle to control the process, calibrate proper exposure times or even get system working.
 On top of that, you might even damage your 3D printer’s VAT.
 Nonetheless, there are types of 3D resins on the market that due to balanced reactivity might perform quite well with DLP and LCD/LED systems.
+One example is our DMD-31 dental 3D printing resin.
+It works on both DLP and MSLA resin 3D printers.
 All in all, you must be aware if the type of 3D resin is designed for the type of 3D printer and light power that you have.

 Is there anything else?